Nationals vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 - The Nationals have played as the underdog in 10 of their past 10 games and have gone 2-8 in those contests.

-- When it comes to the over/under, the Nationals and their opponents are 4-6-0 in their previous 10 games.
+- In their last 10 matchups with a total posted by oddsmakers, the Nationals and their opponents are 5-5-0 when it comes to hitting the over.

-- The Nationals have covered the runline in all of their previous 10 matchups (one of those contests had a runline.
+- The Nationals have covered the runline in all of their previous 10 contests (one of those contests had a runline.

 Nationals Betting Records & Stats

-- The Nationals have been chosen as underdogs in 65 games this year and have walked away with the win 24 times (36.9%) in those games.
+- The Nationals have been underdogs in 66 games this season and have come away with the win 24 times (36.4%) in those contests.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!